Quantum stochastic convolution cocycles III: Abstract

 \section{Abstract}

-The theory of quantum L\'{e}vy processes on a compact quantum group, and more generally quantum stochastic convolution cocycles on a $C^*$-bialgebra, is extended to locally compact quantum groups and multiplier $C^*$-bialgebras.
-Strict extension results obtained by Kustermans, and automatic strictness properties developed here, are exploited to obtain existence and uniqueness for coalgebraic quantum stochastic differential equations in this setting.
-Working in the universal enveloping von Neumann bialgebra, the stochastic generators of Markov-regular, completely positive, respectively *-homomorphic, quantum stochastic convolution cocycles are characterised.
-Every Markov-regular quantum L\'evy process on a multiplier $C^*$-bialgebra is shown to be equivalent to one governed by a quantum stochastic differential equation, and the generating functionals of norm-continuous convolution semigroups on a multiplier $C^*$-bialgebra are characterised.
-Applying a recent result of Belton's, we give a thorough treatment of the approximation of quantum stochastic convolution cocycles by quantum random walks.
+Every Markov-regular quantum L\'evy process on a multiplier $C^*$-bialgebra is shown to be equivalent to one governed by a quantum stochastic differential equation, and the generating functionals of norm-continuous convolution semigroups on a multiplier $C^*$-bialgebra are then completely characterised.
+These results are achieved by extending the theory of quantum L\'{e}vy processes on a compact quantum group, and more generally quantum stochastic convolution cocycles on a $C^*$-bialgebra, to locally compact quantum groups and multiplier $C^*$-bialgebras.
+Strict extension results obtained by Kustermans, together with automatic strictness properties developed here, are exploited to obtain existence and uniqueness for coalgebraic quantum stochastic differential equations in this setting.
+Then, working in the universal enveloping von Neumann bialgebra, we characterise the stochastic generators of Markov-regular, *-homomorphic (respectively completely positive and contractive), quantum stochastic convolution cocycles.